nxyni/nxyni.github.io/_pages/about.md

   - /about.html
 ---

-I earned my Ph.D. in Electrical and Computer Engineering from the University of California, Davis, in December 2024, under the supervision of [Prof. Lifeng Lai](https://scholar.google.com/citations?user=gOhaCfUAAAAJ&hl=en).
+I earned my Ph.D. in Electrical and Computer Engineering from the University of California, Davis in Dec 2024, under the supervision of [Prof. Lifeng Lai](https://scholar.google.com/citations?user=gOhaCfUAAAAJ&hl=en).
 My research focuses on developing **risk-sensitive reinforcement learning (RL)** algorithms, with an emphasis on efficiency, sample complexity, and robustness.
 I also explored risk-sensitive RL in diverse settings, including reward-free frameworks and with human feedback (**RLHF**).

 In Summer 2024, I interned with the Gaming AI team at Microsoft under guidance from [Andrea Treviño Gavito](https://www.linkedin.com/in/andrea-trevino-gavito/) and [Chuyang Ke](https://scholar.google.com/citations?user=ITt3x3MAAAAJ&hl=en), where I explored state-of-the-art AI techniques to gaming.
 My work primarily involved leveraging **large language model (LLM) reasoning** and causal analysis to enhance game testing.